louislelay/ros_docker/README.md

 A Docker setup for ROS (Robot Operating System) Melodic with a full desktop environment.
 This setup provides a ready-to-use development and simulation environment for robotic applications.

-**Prerequisites**: Ensure that Docker is installed on your system before proceeding with the setup.
+Prerequisites: Ensure that Docker is installed on your system before proceeding with the setup.
 Docker is required to run the provided containerized environment.

 ## Getting Started